XmacsLabs/mogan/docs/index.md

 <div class="feature-content">

-<h1>Supports plugins</h1>
+<h1>Versatile plugins</h1>

-Mogan STEM Suite supports scientific plugins such as Maxima, making it convenient for you to perform professional calculations and plotting needs.
+Mogan STEM Suite supports versatile plugins such as Maxima, making it convenient for you to compute, plot and even think.

 </div>